fbpixelCan You Do IUI After a Vasectomy? | Thomson Medical

 Can you do IUI after a vasectomy?

-Yes, IUI is possible after a vasectomy, but it usually involves an additional step to retrieve sperm.
+IUImay be possible after a vasectomy, though it typically involves an additional step to retrieve sperm, as sperm is no longer present in the semen following the procedure.
 Since sperm is no longer present in the semen after a vasectomy, it must be collected through other methods.

 For more information about your fertility options after a vasectomy or to receive advice tailored to your unique situation, consider speaking with a fertility specialist.
 You may contact Thomson Medical to arrange a consultation for personalised guidance on treatment options and the next step in your journey.